paulscherrerinstitute/wica-http/DEVELOPER.md

 # Wica-HTTP Developer Notes

-This page is a random collection of notes intended to assist software developers.
+This page is a miscellaneous collection of notes intended to assist software developers.

 ## How to Make a New Software Release